jimeh/common-flow/common-flow.md

        release/production" state to reduce the friction of creating a new release.
 2. Change Branches
-    1. Changes MUST be performed on a separate branch that SHOULD be referred to as a "change branch".
+    1. Each change (feature, bugfix, etc.) MUST be performed on separate branches that SHOULD be referred to as "change branches".
 All change branches MUST have descriptive names.
 It is RECOMMENDED that you commit often locally, and you SHOULD regularly push your work to the same named branch on the remote server.
+    2. You MUST create separate change branches for each distinctly different change.
+You MUST NOT include multiple unrelated changes into a single change branch.
-    2. When a change branch is created, the branch that it is created from SHOULD be referred to as the "source branch".
+    3. When a change branch is created, the branch that it is created from SHOULD be referred to as the "source branch".
 Each change branch also needs a designated "merge target" branch, typically this will be the same as the source branch.
-    3. Change branches MUST be regularly updated with any changes from their source branch.
+    4. Change branches MUST be regularly updated with any changes from their source branch.
 This MUST be done by rebasing the change branch on top of the source branch.
-    4. After rebasing a change branch on top of its source branch you MUST push the change branch to the remote server.
+    5. After rebasing a change branch on top of its source branch you MUST push the change branch to the remote server.
 This will require you to do a force push, and you SHOULD use the "--force-with-lease" git push option.
+3. Pull Requests
-    5. To merge a change branch into its merge target branch, you MUST open a "pull request" (or equivalent) so others can review and approve your changes.
+    1. To merge a change branch into its merge target, you MUST open a "pull request" (or equivalent) so others can review and approve your changes.
-    6. A pull request MUST only be merged when the change branch is up-to-date with its source branch, the test suite is passing, and you and others are happy with the change.
+    2. A pull request MUST only be merged when the change branch is up-to-date with its source branch, the test suite is passing, and you and others are happy with the change.
 This is especially important if the merge target is the master branch.
-    7. To get feedback, help, or generally just discuss a change branch with others, it is RECOMMENDED you do this by creating a pull request and discuss the changes with others there.
+    3. To get feedback, help, or generally just discuss a change branch with others, the RECOMMENDED way to do so is by creating a pull request and discuss the changes with others there.
-3. Versioning
+4. Versioning
     1. The project MUST have its version hard-coded somewhere in the code-base.
 It is RECOMMENDED that this is done in a file called "VERSION" located in the root of the project.